akaariai/pgsql_shadow_tables/README.rst

     the original table.
 If you do a lot of updates, it will soon be really large.
 This is because tracking is based on saving the full row versions for each modification, not just the modified data.
-  - Query plans from the shadow views can be pretty bad.
-The shadow tables do not have indexes.
   - Concurrent edits to the same row might cause errors which would not happen without shadow tables.
   - You can't say what was visible at given moment or to given transaction in